Table of Contents

 {

-// Assembly is not available, and it remains inaccessible until the session restarts
+// Assembly is not available.
+After this point, Assembly remains inaccessible until the session restarts.

 }